Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Discussion

 What does this now mean for theories of language acquisition?
-On a formal level, there seems to be no disadvantage for models trained on allegedly less ``complex'' or somewhat impoverished data.
-Despite more complex data leading to slightly better benchmark scores, the learning trajectories remain largely unaffected.
-What really shapes the learning process is the amount of input, not its formal complexity (similar to findings for children by \citealp{huttenlocher1991early,rowe2012longitudinal}).
-An increase in appropriate construction types for child-rearing and functional language learning (like questions, imperatives, or fragments) does not hinder formal learning (if only reduce its magnitude slightly).
-Conversely, it even enables word-level learning to converge to a better end state.
+This study was inspired by findings of construction-based corpus analyses \cite{cameron-faulkner2003construction,cameron-faulkner2011form,bunzeck2024richness}, which argue that the specific constructional profile of CDS is beneficial to acquisition.
+Of course, LMs and minimal pair evaluations do not directly correspond to the learning processes in humans and we cannot make causal claims about them.
+Yet, our methodology can provide evidence as to what kinds of input data is beneficial to a purely statistical learner (that does not even tap into the functional side of language, cf. \citealp{mahowald2024dissociating}), an abstraction that is highly relevant to usage-based theories \cite{ambridge2015ubiquity}.
+On a formal level, there seem to be comparatively little disadvantages for models trained on less ``complex'' or somewhat impoverished data.
+Despite more complex data leading to slightly better benchmark scores, the learning trajectories remain largely unaffected (although somewhat erratic, cf. \citealp{bunzeck2024fifty}).
+What really shapes the learning process in our LMs is the amount of input, not its formal complexity (similar to findings for children by \citealp{huttenlocher1991early,rowe2012longitudinal}).
+An increase in appropriate construction types for child-rearing (like questions, imperatives, or fragments) does not hinder formal learning (if only reduce its magnitude slightly).
+As CLAMS only focuses on subject-verb agreement in canonical SV(X)-sentences, it is rather surprising that the much higher amount of questions in the \texttt{cds} dataset does not negatively affect performance, although the subjects' and predicates' positions are switched in German yes/no-questions.
+Conversely, the \texttt{cds} dataset even enables word-level learning to converge to a better end state.
 This also aligns with a broader trend found in language acquisition studies --- the complexity and quality of input can indeed predict later language skills \cite{noble2020impact,alroqi2023association}, but the ground level is always extremely high already: being a competent user of the language itself.
 Furthermore, quality varies with many more extralinguistic factors like the number of siblings \cite{laing2024analyzing} or cultural factors \cite{bergelson2023everyday,bunce2024crosslinguistic}.